 #5 Pachia Ammos Beach

-#6 Emporios: Village in Sleeping Beauty
+#6 Emporios: A Village Straight Out of Sleeping Beauty

-In the parking lot below the village you can park your vehicle and walk into the village.
-After a few meters you will come to the small village square of Emporios.
+You can park your vehicle in the parking lot below the village and walk into the village.
+After a few meters, you’ll reach the small village square of Emporios.
 There are two traditional taverns where you can recharge your batteries.
-Several steps take you from the Plateia to the ruins of the former Kastro of Emporios.
+A few steps lead you from the Plateia to the ruins of the former Kastro of Emporios.

-Tavernas in Emporios
+Taverns in Emporios

 🗺️ 10 road trip routes with maps